 Commonwealth Coastal & Marine Policy Fellowship

-VASG and VEE anticipate supporting two post-graduate fellows for the 2019 Commonwealth Coastal & Marine Policy Fellowship.
-The length of the fellowship assignment is twelve months and is nonrenewable.
-The start date for the fellowship is July 1, 2019.
-Each fellow will receive $35,000 in stipend and $5,000 for critical expenses (e.g., insurance, if needed) and professional development activities (e.g., travel, registration, or other expenses to participate in conferences, workshops, VASG-sponsored professional development training, etc.).
+VASG and VEE anticipate supporting one to two post-graduate fellows for the 2020 Commonwealth Coastal & Marine Policy Fellowship.
+The length of the fellowship assignment is 12 months and is nonrenewable.
+The start date for the fellowship is October 1, 2020.
+All Commonwealth Coastal & Marine Policy Fellows, who are placed in a host office, are considered true fellows by VASG and William & Mary.
+Each fellow receives $35,000 in stipend support for the 12-month assignment, and $5,000 for critical expenses (e.g., insurance, if needed) and professional development activities (e.g., travel, registration, or other expenses to participate in conferences, workshops, VASG-sponsored professional development training, etc.).

 Tentative Fellowship Competition Timeline

-- Selected finalists interview with host offices: February 2019
+- Selected finalists interview with host offices: July-August 2020

 How to Apply